 When Myrtle gets in the tub with Harry.

-Neville gives Harry gilliweed for the second task which takes place underwater.
-When he doesn't appear to surface after a few minutes.
-Neville turns around grabbing the sides of his head in a panic "Oh my God!
+Neville gives Harry gillyweed for the Second Task, which takes place underwater.
+When he doesn't appear to surface after a few minutes, Neville turns around, grabbing the sides of his head in a panic, "Oh my God!
 I've killed Harry Potter!"

 When Ginny is dragging Ron back into the common room, half in shock...